Do probiotics have a link to skin health?

 More about probiotics

 Probiotics are living micro-organisms (yeast or bacteria).
 Present in the body, they are in perfect harmony with viruses, fungi and other micro-organisms.
 Together, they form the microbiota found in the digestive system and the skin.
-This microbiota plays an important role in our health, but can sometimes be unbalanced (as in the case of Seborrhoeic Dermatitis).
+This microbiota plays an important role in our health, but can sometimes be out of balance (as in the case of Seborrhoeic Dermatitis).
 This is where probiotics come in.
 They modulate the proliferation between good and bad bacteria.
 Indeed, our body’s well-being depends on the harmony of these bacteria to function properly.

 Fermented foods such as dairy products, fermented fish, sauerkraut and brewer’s yeast naturally contain probiotics.
-Regular consumption helps the digestive system to function properlyandensures good intestinal transit.
+Regular consumption helps the digestive system to function properly and ensures good intestinal transit.

 Probiotics for the skin

-While probiotics have already proved their effectiveness on the intestinal microbiota, they are also used in dermocosmetics.
+While probiotics have already proved their effectiveness on the intestinal microbiota, they are also used in dermo-cosmetics.
 They offer numerous benefits for skin health.
 As well as being anti-inflammatory, they strengthen the skin’s flora.

 Some brands have understood the benefits of these active ingredients and have incorporated probiotics into their skincare products.
-And these good bacteria are often combined with other active ingredients such ashyaluronic acid or collagen peptides.
+And these good bacteria are often combined with other active ingredients such as hyaluronic acid or collagen peptides.
+In dermo-cosmetics, probiotics are broken down to ensure better assimilation of the micro-organisms.

 How do probiotics influence skin health?